jgoldm01/SwolemateApp/README.md

  SwoleMate
 ============

-Problem statement: How do you stay motivated while working out? how are you held accountable to sticking to a workout plan? maybe your firends aren't at the same level of fitness or dont have the same goals as you.
+Problem statement: How do you stay motivated while working out?
+How are you held accountable to sticking to a workout plan?
+Maybe your firends aren't at the same level of fitness or dont have the same goals as you.

 **How do we solve the problem?**
-* web application, that allows users to find workout buddies by matching a series of criterion, and facilitating conversations between users.
+* web application that allows users to find workout buddies by matching a series of criterion, and facilitating conversations between users
 * swoleMate will help you find someone with similar goals and capabilities (if thats what youre into) who you can be gym buddies/motivators/coaches/SWOLEMATES